shyampurk/LaravelBasicChatApp/README.md

 Open PhPMyAdmin web console and import the [sql file](chatapp.sql) to create a new database (named chatapp) for the application.

+## Installation

+From the repository root path, run the following commands to install dependencies for Laravel and Vue

+        composer install

+        npm install

 ## Run